qasar/qasar.github.io/angel.md

 <strong> 5.
 Compensation, hiring and firing. </strong> I deal with this all day, everyday and have gotten good at it.
 I typically know what is on the market.
 Be very very weary of VC compensation charts which tend to be heavily inflated.

 <p>&nbsp;</p>
 <strong> 6.
-M&A. </strong> I have sold a company to Google, bought companies at Google and at Applied.
+M&A. </strong> I have sold a company to Google, bought companies at Google and at Applied (including buying a public company in a take-private).
 I have some sense of the best tactics here.

 <p>&nbsp;</p>
 <p>&nbsp;</p>